Store | Perennials | Various PERENNIALS A-C

 Clusters of scented pale yellow flowers Aug to May (overwinter).
 Greyish leaves.
 Eventual Ht to 1m/3'.
 Sold in 9cm pots

 Soft-leaved silver foliage, covered with yellow button-like flowers on fine stems early summer.
 Alpine, forming low cushion.
 Good for rock garden.
-Needs good drainage.
-Ht 10cm/4".
+Eventual Ht 10cm/4".
 Sold in 9cm pots